valancej/documentation/_pro/builds-and-configuration/image-registries.md

 - `AZURE_PASSWORD` - The password associated with the above admin user
 - `AZURE_REGISTRY` - The URL of the registry you want to access (in the form of NAME.azurecr.io)

+**Note** that you must enable the _Admin_ user for your Azure account, which you can do via your _Access keys_ settings page once you log into Azure.

 Also note that our image name must include your Azure Container Service registry path for your push step to authenticate.
 Here is an example [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):

 ```yaml